hikoworks/hikolang/doc/error_handling.md

 the application or library can add new error codes to the enum type.
 This is done by using the `enum:add()` function on the enum type.

-No more than 4294967295 (2^32-1) error codes can be added to an enum type.
-It is a reportable error if the limit is reached.

 ```
 var error_code = enum {
     ok = 0,